chetnashah/webconcepts/cssbasics.md

 It is positioned relative to it's closest non-static positioned ancestor.

 4. `sticky`: Lookup on MDN.

+### `display:none` vs `visibility:hidden`

+`display:none` means that the tag in question will not appear on the page at all (although you can still interact with it through the dom).
+There will be no space allocated for it between the other tags.

+`visibility:hidden` means that unlike `display:none`, the tag is not visible, but space is allocated for it on the page

 #### Identifying the containing block